mk590901/temperature_sensor_simulator/README.md

 ## State machines
 The application uses several state machines:

-- Refreshing state machine.
-It's built into two classes, TextRefreshingBloc and IconRefreshingBloc, which allow update tiles.
+- **Refreshing state machine**.
+It's built into two classes, *TextRefreshingBloc* and *IconRefreshingBloc*, which allow update tiles.
-- Toggle button state machine.
-It is an integral part of the ButtonBloc class and allows you to control the states of the PLAY/PAUSE button.
+- **Toggle button state machine**.
+It is an integral part of the *ButtonBloc* class and allows you to control the states of the **PLAY/PAUSE** button.
-- The Task state machine is implemented in the TaskStateMachine class and encapsulated in the TemperatureSensor class, which simulates the temperature measurement process.
+- The **Task state machine** is implemented in the *TaskStateMachine* class and encapsulated in the *TemperatureSensor* class, which simulates the temperature measurement process.
-- Alert state machine.
+- **Alert state machine**.
 Allows you to classify measurements into several categories depending on the measured value.

 All these classes can be easily found in the project.
 They are transparently enough to understand principles of they work.

 ## Brief app guide
 There are two ways to execute a measurement:
 - Touch one of the three fields for rendering the measured value.
 Touching the screen starts the measurement.
 Measurement process goes on for a second.
 You can interrupt the measurement by touching the screen during the measurement.
 These are one-time measurements.
 - It's possible also to perform continuous measurements.
-There is a PLAY/PAUSE button for this.
+There is a **PLAY/PAUSE** button for this.

 ## Video